 2. Storing your personal information

 When you interact with us electronically, your personal information is either stored in secure AM databases or, depending on the products or services you require, it may be held by our third party service providers.
-The AM has in place information security requirements aimed at eliminating risks of unauthorised access to, and loss, misuse or wrongful alteration of, your personal information.
+The AM has in place information security requirements aimed at minimising risks of unauthorised access to, and loss, misuse or wrongful alteration of, your personal information.
 We require our third party service providers to have in place high standards of data security to protect your personal information.

 The information will be used only for the purpose you supplied the information to the AM for, or for a directly related purpose.
 Your personal information will not be added to a mailing list, unless that is the purpose for which you have provided the personal information.
-The information you provide will not be used for any other purpose without your consent
+The information you provide will not be used for any other purpose without your consent.

 3. Disclosure and security